influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 > f = 2.0 // a floating point number
 ```

-Typing in the name of a variable will print its value:
+Type the name of a variable to print its value:

 ```js
 > s